This post reports about a recent street style Do in Fairbanks, Alaska. Read about wearing PJs in Alaska.

-Alaskans love their PJs
+Alaskans Love Their PJs

 Many Alaskans have a weird relationship with their PJs.
 You often see people walking their dogs in PJs at sub-zero temperatures in bunny boots and a down coat.
 At sub-zero temperatures, people get outside in their PJs to pick up the newspaper from the box at the end of their driveway.
-They even drive their kids to school they are wearing their PJs underneath thermal pants and a down parka.
+They even drive their kids to school wearing their PJs underneath thermal pants and a down parka.

 Yesterday I was at Fred Meyer’s West.
-There I saw six (!) people wearing fleece PJ pants with a downcoat.
+There I saw six (!) people wearing fleece PJ pants with a down coat.
 At the checkout, a dad and his son were both wearing camouflage fleece PJ pants.
-The daughter/sister wore these pink and white Barbie print pyjama trouser in this fabric.
+The daughter/sister wore these pink and white Barbie print PJ trouser in this fabric.
 The other three were a man in his 60s, a man in his 30s, and a woman in her 40s.
 The older man and the woman pushed their charts in gray and plaid fleece PJs, respectively.
 The younger man loaded his shopping bags into the back of his truck wearing black fleece PJs with yellow and red emoticon print.

 Photos of me: G. Kramm

-© 2013-2019 Nicole Mölders | All rights reserved
+© 2013-2022 Nicole Mölders | All rights reserved